tractr/traxion/README.md

 # Traxion: A NestJS Toolkit & Code Generator for Full-Stack Developers 🚀

-Welcome to **Traxion**  🎉, a powerful and minimalist TS toolkit designed specifically for full-stack developers working with NestJS.
-Traxion streamlines your development process, allowing you to generate code with ease and efficiency.
-Experience the perfect blend of a full-stack framework and Backend-as-a-Service (BaaS) in a single toolkit.
+WWelcome to Traxion 🎉, a powerful and minimalist TS toolkit crafted specifically for full-stack developers working with NestJS.
+Traxion streamlines your development process, enabling you to generate code with ease and efficiency, while retaining complete control over your project.
+Embrace the advantages of NestJS (a genuine developer-centric framework) elevated by opensource code generation capabilities that rival the speed of a Backend-as-a-Service (BaaS).
 ## Features 🌟

 Traxion is packed with a suite of intelligent features to kick-start your next NestJS project: